bmerrickBoomi/BoomiKubernetesLocal/README.md

 source ~/.bashrc
 ```

-Run boomi START each time you reboot your machine to ensure Kubernetes Port Forwarding is enabled
+Run **boomi START** each time you reboot your machine to ensure Kubernetes port forwarding is enabled.

 ```
 boomi START